vEnhance/1802/src/preface.typ

 #link("https://ocw.mit.edu/courses/18-02-multivariable-calculus-spring-2006/pages/readings/supp_notes/")[MIT OpenCourseWare]
 has some supplementary notes and problems still used by the math department.
 And so on.
+You can also find countless final exams from previous years of 18.02 on OCW.

+I think the term "treatment" for the way a course is taught is apt, because it reflects a reality about education: like medicine, there is no one treatment that works for everyone.
+In theory, there might be some people who only read this book and that's all they need.
+In practice, a lot of you would benefit from having friends ask to explain things differently for the sections of the book that don't work from you, or consulting another text when things here don't suit you.
+You should not feel under any obligation to treat this book as the one true bible of 18.02.
+This book is meant to be an aid, not a cage.

 == [SIDENOTE] If you're thinking of becoming a math major

 If you're thinking of becoming a math major, there's some advice in @appendix-math-major.

+== [SIDENOTE] These exercises are a bit harder than real 18.02 exam questions, so take your time

+When setting exercises, I tried to come up with questions that require a bit of thought and understanding, for learning purposes.
+I'm intentionally trying to stretch you slightly with my exercises while the timer is off --- I want to give you a little bit of an opportunity to take your time and think.
+I think you'll internalize the material better this way and it'll pay off.

+But when you actually take an 18.02 midterm in real life, you have no time to think#footnote[
+  If you're in India, the JEE exam is even more about speed and tricks than having any real understanding, and I apologize that you have to suffer through it.
+]--- you have to answer each question in 5-10 minutes.
+So on the flip side, you will probably be pleasantly surprised when you find that 50%-80% of your midterm questions can be solved by turning _off_ your brain and following recipes to the letter.
+It has to be this way because of the short time limit and the amount of material.

+All this is to say to *not be discouraged if you find the exercises on the hard side*.
+It's by design.
+The real exam will have a lot of cookie-cutter no-thought questions in return for the short time limit.

+(Like most textbooks, the starred exercises are the hardest ones.)

 == [SIDENOTE] Acknowledgments